A volcanic island in the Atlantic, where roads twist between canyons, climb into the clouds, and descend again to the sea.

 Elevation gain: 2,620 m

 The return is long and varied.
 Fast stretches mixed with technical sections.
 A descent that takes you through different climates over the course of an hour.
 A route for those who want to feel the island in all its breadth.
-A ride that leaves your legs tired and your mind clear.
+A journey that leaves your legs tired and your mind clear.

 The calm of the north